 “I think this kid is going to be a hell of a player.
 But it can go either way.
 He seems to be solid but he’s a high school kid.
 You’ve got to make a choice based on what you need today.
 But I think he’s a hell of a player.”
 (Red Auerbach)

-Kobe Bryant announced his NBA dream with a press conference that appeared as glittery as the city he would one day play for.
+Kobe Bryant announced his NBA dream with a press conference that was as glittery as the city he would one day play for.
 Camera’s flashed so fast the shutter speed created its own chatter.
 Kobe sat at a table, grinning, he might have been chewing gum.
 He looked like a senior in high school or even an 11th grader.
 It was in that one moment, in that aesthetic framed by television cameras, that this skinny kid from suburban Philadelphia by way of Italy seemed arrogantly unimpressed by what he was doing.
 No guard had every thought so much of himself to decide he didn’t need more help in college.
 The writers were put off by Kobe’s confidence and smug grin or that he had the audacity to carelessly perch sunglasses atop his head like this was some casual thing.
 It indicated his lack of respect for everyone who had done it the “right way”.
-It was a slap in the face to tradition.
+It was a slap in the face of tradition.

 Barely into his first season, Lakers coach Del Harris, skeptical over playing an 18 year old, had to face the rage of the Kobe believers.
 Every home Lakers game had the Kobe Kobe Kobe musical serenade piercing through the crowd.
-Religious myths start like this, something as simple as a group of people desperate for something to happen they believe in with the same reverence as death and resurrection.

 So you see a kid in a press conference with sunglasses talking about the NBA and you think about how kids are cocky and a little stupid and maybe you might even want him to fail, just to teach him a lesson.
-Of course anyone who has ever read the length and width of analysis on Kobe Bryant over the years knows this to be true.
-Especially his army.

-Chris Paul when asked how Los Angeles, the city, was going to feel after Kobe retires said, “it’s going to be devastated.
+Chris Paul, when asked how Los Angeles, the city, was going to feel after Kobe retires said, “it’s going to be devastated.
 He means everything to the city.”

 Bless the army.
 They kept him going.
 They kept him sane.
 They pushed him to excel.
 But the precept of the world is death and loss.
 Everyone loses their career.